relghuar/linux-stable-nokia-tablets/README.md

 - RGB LED in top left corner, working almost out-of-the-box with upstream lp5521 driver, just needed correct dt-bindings
 - wifi
   - depends on nasty workaround for mcspi fifo dma problem, see [bellow](#wifi)
+- USB
+  - gadget subsystem works fine, ethernet connection via usb tested
+  - host system **not** tested yet

 ## Not working

 **Full suspend/resume**

-Device can be put to sleep using 'echo mem >/sys/power/state', it also wakes up after a short delay by sliding the keyboard open.
-Normal keys don't seem to work as a wake-up source, neither does the power key. lm8323 does register itself as a wakeup source so any key should work in theory; it's possible suspend mode cuts its power, or the wake registration or irq handling is not done right.
-I confirmed in run mode the keys do increase the counter in /proc/interrupt:
+Device can be put to sleep using 'echo mem >/sys/power/state', it also wakes up successfully if the wakeup event comes quick enough (before retu-watchdog kills everything).
+Both sliding the keyboard open as well as any standard keys connected to lm8323 chip work fine (after patching the driver to handle suspend/wakeup correctly).
+Power button does not seem to work as wakeup source (there is no support in the driver).
-- 48:         14      INTC  32 Edge      4801e000.gpio
-Bigger problem is the retu watchdog.
+Big problem is the retu watchdog.
 If the device stays in sleep long enough for it to expire, it kicks in and turns everything off.
 This watchdog apparently cannot be disabled, it seems the only solution would be having retu-rtc wake the device up briefly at least every 50-60s, write the watchdog and go back to sleep (retu-rtc driver will need to support alarms first).
-Waking up periodically just to do some background work will probably be necessary anyway, to handle stuff like wifi.
+- perhaps some other timer-wakeup could be used? retu-rtc seems to be a barely working mess... **needs testing** Waking up periodically just to do some background work will probably be necessary anyway, to handle stuff like wifi.

+**Bluetooth**

+N810 uses BC4-ROM chip, almost certainly CSR BlueCore using HCI-UART BCSP protocol.
+There is support for protocol itself in the kernel.
+"hci_nokia" driver can be activated via dt-bindings including all gpios, however it fails no the protocol negotiation (most likely because it's not compatible with bcsp).
+- there is a "Frame reassembly failed" error in hci_nokia.c::nokia_recv(), caused by hci_h4.c::h4_recv_buf().
+There seems to be 60 bytes response coming from the device with packet type 0x00, which is not listed in hci_nokia.c::nokia_recv_pkts list.
+New device driver will have to be written, combining OF probing and initialization from hci_nokia but using BCSP as uart protocol.

 ## Not tested

-- Bluetooth
 - Audio